microsoft/live-share/docs/collab-vs.md

 That's it!

-Participants will now be able to use this same port from their machine to access the server or service if it is free.
+Guests will now be able to use this same port from their machine to access the server or service if it is free.
 Otherwise it will be automatically mapped to a free port.
 You can view shared local servers by clicking the session state button in the upper right corner and selecting "View Shared Local Servers."

 ![Viw Shared Local Servers](media/vs-view-shared-servers.png)